|Elliott Sound Products||Project 89|

 I recommend that an EDT39 ferrite core is used.
 These are easy to wind, and are capable of around 350W output.
 Bear in mind that this represents a considerable battery current at full power, in the order of 30 to 35 Amperes!
 Heavy transformer windings and supply cables are essential, and the input filter must be capable of withstanding this current without saturating the core.

 The former for these cores is rather large, and you may decide to cut the mounting sections off completely.
 Do remember that the transformer must be mounted somehow though, so I suggest that you have a plan.
-At this stage, I am only experimenting, and do not have a plan.
-I will provide details of the solution when I actually have one.
+At this stage, I have only experimented, and do not have a plan.

 All of Sergio's previous comments apply to this version, so make sure that you read his material thoroughly.
 I do not propose to cover the same instructions again, since Sergio has already done an excellent job.